misiektoja/xbox_monitor/README.md

 ### Saving activity to the CSV file

-If you want to save all activities of the Xbox Live user, use **-b** parameter with the name of the file (it will be automatically created if it does not exist):
+If you want to save all reported activities of the Xbox Live user, use **-b** parameter with the name of the file (it will be automatically created if it does not exist):

 ```sh
 ./xbox_monitor.py misiektoja -b xbox_misiektoja.csv